 Why it matters in infants

-How pediatric adjustment works
+How pediatric correction works

 Want to understand what a subluxation is, how it creates nerve interference, and why correction restores function at any age?